Coastal Winds & Clouds - KION546

 Mariners should alter plans to avoid these hazardous conditions.
 Remain in port, seek safe harbor, alter course, and/or secure the vessel for severe conditions.

-Overnight: Low clouds fill in around the coast and inland valleys.
-Fog possible in the coastal hills.
+Overnight: A few low clouds overnight with patchy fog.
 Expect lows in the mid 40s to low 50s on the coast with mid 30s to mid 40s inland.
 Breezy at times on the exposed coast and for inland valleys.

-Extended: Our low cloud cycle will continue into the weekend, though the coverage may be a little smaller inland Saturday and Sunday.
+Extended: Our low cloud cycle will continue through the weekend, though the coverage may be a little smaller inland Sunday.
 Temperatures creep up a few degrees but will still be pretty close to normal for most areas.
 We are watching for some light precipitation chances next week.

 -------------------------------------------------------------------------